Anton-Bazh/geek-craft-hub/PROJECT_DOCUMENTATION.md

-# Otaku Haven - Geek/Otaku Store Catalog
+# GeekLands - Geek/Otaku Store Catalog

 ## Executive Summary

-Otaku Haven is a modern, non-transactional geek and anime collectibles catalog website built with React, TypeScript, and Tailwind CSS.
+GeekLands is a modern, non-transactional geek and anime collectibles catalog website built with React, TypeScript, and Tailwind CSS.
 The platform showcases anime figures, manga, collectibles, and exclusive merchandise with a beautiful, responsive interface.
 Key features include AI-powered product insights using Lovable AI (powered by Google Gemini), WhatsApp integration for customer inquiries, advanced filtering and search, and a vibrant design system tailored for the otaku community.
 The application is built on Lovable Cloud (Supabase backend) for scalable serverless functions and follows modern web best practices for accessibility, SEO, and security.

 ---